 The Company seeks to meet the needs of the local community in which we operate as well as those outside our community, particularly the education challenges that our country faces, and then works to find solutions to these challenges.
 We believe these challenges include: university education is too expensive; students are taking on too much debt to pay for their education; bachelor degrees are taking too long to complete; programs are not targeted enough toward careers; as tuition increases, diversity decreases; universities have inadequate counseling and support services, especially for distanced learners; most university professors have no formal training in teaching, learning or course design; and universities are under significant financial pressures.
-These challenges were made more difficult during 2020 and 2021 due to the COVID-19 pandemic and a declining number of high school graduates attending college.
+These challenges have been made more difficult during the last few years due to the COVID-19 pandemic and a declining number of high school graduates attending college.

-We believe we provide the capital, technology and expertise to our university partners to alleviate the challenges in each of the areas listed above (refer to our Annual Report on Form 10-K for the year ended December 31, 2021, Item 1.
-Business - Suite of Services.)
-We work with these university partners to develop hybrid educational models that allow them the ability to decrease tuition or increase scholarships to their students which will often lower the debt their students incur.
-We work with our university partners and thousands of high schools across the country on dual credit, online prerequisite courses and other programs that shorten the time to completion thereby lower cost and debt levels.
-We focus with our university partners and their local communities to develop programs where there are skills shortages such as health care, teacher education, science, technology, engineering and math.
-GCE provides expanded academic counseling services and support to the students of our university partners which has proven to increase retention and completion.
-Our faculty services and curriculum development teams assist not only our university partners but other universities and K12 schools in improving their online education pedagogy.
-And our business model has helped our university partners as changes in the educational landscape and the pandemic has put pressure on their financial condition.
+We believe we provide the capital, technology and expertise to our university partners to alleviate the challenges in each of the areas listed above.
+We work with these university partners to develop educational models that allow them the ability to decrease tuition or increase scholarships to their students which will often lower the debt their students incur.
+We work with our university partners and thousands of high schools across the country on dual credit, online prerequisite courses and other programs that shorten the time to completion thereby lowering cost and debt levels.
+We focus with our university partners and their local communities to develop programs where there are skills shortages such as healthcare, teacher education, science, technology, engineering and math.
+We provide expanded academic counseling services and support to the students of our university partners which has proven to increase retention and completion.
+Our faculty services and curriculum development teams assist not only our university partners but other universities and K-12 schools in improving their online education pedagogy.
+Our business model has helped our university partners succeed through the various changes in the educational landscape and the pandemic impacts that have put pressure on their financial condition and operations.